bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

 cd /etc/ansible/playbooks
 ansible-playbook -i hosts-skytap.yml --extra-vars="@extra-vars.yml" -b -v install_ldos.yml
 ```
 Note: This will take about 30mins to complete.
+You may need to run this playbook twice ..
+There's some Pods that are in a 'CrashLoopBackOff' status, which results in a timeout.
+Its quicker on the second run as the Images and charts have already been loaded.

 ``verfify solution packages:``
 ```